Effective: Moved to the Policy Library from UPM 2.5(11)

 Permanent retention: The University Archives must be consulted regarding permanent storage decisions.
 Permanently retained records are to be stored in a media form and location that will adequately endure the passage of time.

 A university record may not be destroyed by the holder of the record if the holder is aware of any audit, litigation, public records request, claim, negotiation, open administrative review, or other action involving the record.
 Records must be maintained until all required audits and requests are completed and should be retained beyond the listed retention periods when there is a probability of litigation either involving records or requiring their use.
-If the Offices of University Counsel, Internal Audit, or Research Assurances, or the Research Integrity Officer have issued a litigation or legal hold, records relevant to the issue must be preserved until the hold has been released.
+If the Offices of University Counsel, Internal Audit, or Research Ethics, or the Research Integrity Officer have issued a litigation or legal hold, records relevant to the issue must be preserved until the hold has been released.

 Excess copies of records should be destroyed when they cease to be useful and should never be kept longer than the university record.
 Stocks of obsolete forms or pamphlets are not considered to be university records and are not subject to this policy or the Records Retention Guidance and Schedule.